-Legal entity is an individual, company, association, trust, partnership, proprietorship, corporation, or organisation that are recognized as having certain legal rights and obligations with legal capacity to sue and be sued in its own right, be accountable for illegal activities, enter into agreements or contracts, assume obligations, incur and pay debts.
+A legal entity is an individual, company, association, trust, partnership, proprietorship, corporation, or organization that is recognized as having certain legal rights and obligations with the legal capacity to sue and be sued in its own right, be accountable for illegal activities, enter into agreements or contracts, assume obligations, incur and pay debts.

 Legal entity types